Storm of 1897

 The storm of 1897 was a severe storm that struck the lower to central North Island of New Zealand on 16 April 1897.
 It caused the ship Zuleika to run aground near Cape Palliser, with the loss of 12 lives, and severe flooding.
-At Clive the flooding caused the loss of a further 12 lives and one person was drowned near Kapiti.
+At Clive the flooding caused the loss of a further 12 lives and one person was drowned near Kāpiti.
 There were six further unconfirmed reports of drowning, bringing the total loss of life directly related to the storm event to between 25 and 31.
 Based on descriptions of the storm, particularly that of Captain Marten of the Waiapu, it may have been an extratropical cyclone.

 The storm

 Prelude

 Weather reports on the 14 April indicated an approaching storm with a falling barometer especially in the south and with winds from a generally northerly direction.
 The barometer at Bluff registered 29.46 inHg.
 By 15 April, the wind was moving to the south, with barometric pressure being variable.
 Warnings were issued for southerly gales for the South Island and lower North Island.
 On 16 April, Wellington was subject to a southerly gale with a number of ships taking shelter.